contentful/contentful-import/README.md

 ### Usage as a library

-While this tool is intended for use as a command line tool, you can also use it as a Node library:
+You can also use it as a Node library

 ```javascript
 let spaceImport = require('contentful-import')